 I'm a writer/producer in Hollywood, but when I'm not busy with that, I'm one of the top U.S. experts on vintage spirits and counterfeit whiskey.
 Whiskey-related media examples: New York Times, Inside Edition, Esquire, Robb Report, Whisky Advocate, WhiskyCast, Bourbon Pursuit, Louisville News WHAS.

-I’ve identified countless fakes residing in private collections (I stopped keeping tabs in 2015, when the value passed $1M).
+I love to pursue, collect, drink, and share all kinds of vintage liquors.
+I've also identified countless fakes residing in private collections (I stopped keeping tabs in 2015 when the value passed $1M).
 I've been flown across the country to evaluate ultra-rare bottles owned by prestigious estates.
-I’ve consulted with all the major U.S. auction houses and educated some of their specialists firsthand.
-I’ve investigated, identified, and exposed over a dozen people tied to whiskey counterfeiting, uncovered an inside job at a major distillery, and worked with industry private investigators.
-I've even extracted confessions from fakers caught red-handed.
+I’ve consulted with all the major U.S. auction houses and trained some of their specialists firsthand.
+I’ve investigated, identified, and exposed over a dozen people tied to whiskey counterfeiting, uncovered an inside job at a major Kentucky distillery, worked with county, state, and federal agencies, and with industry private investigators.
+I've even had heart-to-heart conversations with fakers who end up confessing.

-I also hold a Guinness World Record for owning the World’s Oldest Whiskey, which took over four years of working with Guinness to verify, complete with radiocarbon dating.
+I also hold the Guinness World Record for owning the World’s Oldest Whiskey (details here).